wangziqi2013/wangziqi2013.github.io/_posts/2019-08-29-Dynamic-Reg-Renaming-Through-VP-Registers.markdown

 registers.
 Only when a value is produced (which can be many cycles later) do we allocate a physical register to back the virtual-physical register.

-The Virtual-Physical renaming schemes requires two data structures.
+The Virtual-Physical renaming scheme requires two data structures.
 The first data dtructure, called the General Mapping Table (GMT), maps a logical register (LR) to both the VPR and the PR.
-An extra bit is used to indicate whether the VPR has been allocated s PR or not.
+An extra bit is used to indicate whether the VPR has been allocated a PR or not.
 This bit is set after an instruction has produced value and written back the result to the PR.
-The second data structur is called Physical Mapping Table (PMT), which maps VPR to PR.
-The
+The second data structure is called Physical Mapping Table (PMT), which maps VPR to PR.
+The PMT resembles a page table:
+If a VPR has not been allocated a PR, the entry will not store a valid PR identifier.

+Two modifications are also made with instruction window and ROB.
+In the instruction window, we now store the VPR for source operands, and the destination VPR.
+In the ROB, we store the logical destination register and the previous VPR the destination register is mapped to when this instruction is renamed at decode stage.
+This field is essential for recovery from mis-speculation.